 - Clay cat litter.
 In addition to being dusty and potentially causing respiratory complications, the clumping nature of cat litter can cause digestive problems for rabbits who have a tendency to eat their litter.

 Alternatives for the base of your rabbit’s enclosure

 Just because you’re not using bedding for your indoor rabbit doesn’t mean you want to keep the floor of your rabbit’s enclosure completely bare.
 Slippery floors, such as the plastic bottom of an enclosure, can cause a rabbit to lose their footing and hurt their back.
 Wire floors can cause sores on your rabbit’s feet over time.

 In these cases you’ll want to give your rabbit some kind of mat to give them a better footing.
 I also like to make sure my rabbits have access to a few ceramic or marble tiles, since they like to lay down and sleep on these.

 Giving your rabbit appropriate footing is actually pretty easy.
 For exercise pen enclosures or DIY enclosures, you can simply use an area rug to cover the flooring.
-You can use a rug that is made of natural fibers, such as sisal, so that you don’t have to worry about your rabbit chewing on it.
+You can use a rug that is made of natural fibers (such as this seagrass area rug) so that you don’t have to worry about your rabbit chewing on it.

 For enclosures with a plastic or wire flooring, you can use soft mats (such as bath mats) or even towels for your rabbit’s footing.
 If you find that your rabbit is digging and chewing into these too much, you can even use cardboard as their flooring.
 I actually find that many rabbits even prefer cardboard to the softer floorings that you’d expect them to like.